 This lens is from a different time.
 It has very decent anamorphic characteristics but the entire design isn't that user-friendly for DSLR.
 I believe they were built for projection, not for filming.
 However, the "II" of this lens model seems to have a closer minimum focus distance at 3 meters, while the other Rectimascop 48/2x lenses (without the "II") are at 6 meters.
 That makes it close enough for filming medium shots (see the last two images below).

 The most difficult part is focusing and keeping the lens orientation correct.
 It's difficult to focus like any dual-focus system.
 The focus ring is quite stiff.
 When I rotated the ring, it sometimes unscrewed the clamp or slipped within the clamp (I used the vid-atlantic lens clamp).
 The front part is too big to mount any filters or diopters.
 I handheld an ND filter when testing.
-I think a custom-made ring with thread that replaces the front ring or a step-up/step-down ring glued to the front may solve this problem.
+Unless using a matte box with filter trays, a custom-made ring with thread that replaces the front ring or a step-up/step-down ring glued to the front may solve this problem.